goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :thumbsdown: Anti-Pattern Example: What’s wrong with this coverage report?
+### :thumbsdown: Przykład antywzorca: What’s wrong with this coverage report?

 Based on a real-world scenario where we tracked our application usage in QA and find out interesting login patterns (Hint: the amount of login failures is non-proportional, something is clearly wrong.
 Finally it turned out that some frontend bug keeps hitting the backend login API)